shunzh/RLCodeBase/README.md

 John DeNero (denero@cs.berkeley.edu) and Dan Klein (klein@cs.berkeley.edu).
 For more info, see http://inst.eecs.berkeley.edu/~cs188/sp09/pacman.html**

-This is implemented as instructed in reinforcement.html.
-As this repo is modified, it may not work as expected as specified in the html file.

 Make sure you have python-tk installed for GUI display.
 You may do it by `sudo apt-get install python-tk`.

-Useful commands
+Useful Commands
 --------------

 See all possible arguments:

-``python gridworld.py -h``
+``python humanWorld.py -h``

 Example:

-``python gridworld.py -a Modular -g WalkAvoidGrid -k 10 -q``
+``python humanWorld.py -a q -g simple -c obsts -k 10 -q``

-- `-a Modular`: use modular agent
+- `-a q`: use Q-learning agent
-- `-g ObstacleGrid`: in ObstacleGrid domain.
+- `-g simple`: in the simple domain.
 - `-k 10`: run 10 iterations.
 - `-q`: quite running, not showing the learning process.

-Define new agent
+Learning Agents
 --------------

 For existing agents:

 - Q learning agent is defined in qlearningAgents.py.
 - VI learning agent is defined in valueIterationAgents.py.
-- Modular MDP agent is defined in modularAgents.py.
+- Modular Q agent is defined in modularAgents.py.

-ModularAgent is derived from ApproximateQAgent - which is a useful base class for creating new types of agent.

-Define new gridworld environment
+Environments
 --------------

-There are many examples in gridworld.py, such as `getMazeGrid`, `getBookGrid`, `getBridgeGrid`, etc.
+Examples for discrete environments can be found in gridworld.py, such as `getMazeGrid`, `getBookGrid`, `getBridgeGrid`, etc.
 You may add you own by looking at their definitions.
 Concretely,

 - define a get$GridlWorldName$ function in gridworld.py.
 In which,